Ethanenriquez/enriquezink.com/README.md

 # enriquezink.com

 This is the source code for my personal website, EnriquezInk.com.
-Built with HTML and CSS, and hosted on GitHub Pages.
+Built with HTML, CSS, JS, and hosted on GitHub Pages.

 ## Live Site
 [EnriquezInk.com](https://ethanenriquez.github.io/enriquezink.com/)